-JOURNAL ARTICLES (chronological order)
+JOURNAL ARTICLES (alphabetical order)

-“Stop Solitary for Kids: The Path Forward to End Solitary Confinement of Children,” published in Protecting Children against Torture in Detention: Global Solutions for a Global Problem, American University Washington College of Law’s Center for Human Rights & Humanitarian Law: Anti-Torture Initiative (2017).
+Stop Solitary for Kids: The Path Forward to End Solitary Confinement of Children.
+Protecting Children against Torture in Detention: Global Solutions for a Global Problem, American University Washington College of Law’s Center for Human Rights & Humanitarian Law: Anti-Torture Initiative (2017).
 Download the entire publication here.

 This article describes movement towards ending solitary confinement for youth in the United States within an international context, and draws lessons for future reform.
 It includes work done at the facility level, through legislation, litigation, and policy change, as well as significant federal support in recent years.